esphome/esphome-docs/components/lvgl.rst

 **Actions:**

-- ``lvgl.spinner.update`` :ref:`action <config-action>` updates the widget styles and properties for the *indicator* part (anything other than the properties that apply commonly to all widgets), just like the :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.
+- ``lvgl.spinner.update`` :ref:`action <actions-action>` updates the widget styles and properties for the *indicator* part (anything other than the properties that apply commonly to all widgets), just like the :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.

 **Example:**